top of page

 Telephone: 520-576-0676

-Sarah L. Wright has practiced law in Tucson since 1999.
-Upon graduation from the University of Arizona James E. Rogers College of Law, she practiced at two of Tucson's largest and most prestigious law firms, Snell & Wilmer, L.L.P. and DeConcini McDonald Yetwin & Lacy, P.C.
-In August, 2006, Sarah founded a boutique law firm, which is now Wright Mediation & Collaborative Law PLLC, where she focuses her practice on collaborative cases and mediation.
+Sarah L. Wright has practiced law in Tucson for the last 25+ years.
+Upon graduation from the University of Arizona James E. Rogers College of Law in 1999, she practiced law at two of Tucson's largest and most prestigious law firms, Snell & Wilmer, L.L.P. and DeConcini McDonald Yetwin & Lacy, P.C.
+In August, 2006, Sarah founded a boutique family law firm, Wright Mediation & Collaborative Law PLLC, where she now focuses her practice solely on Collaborative Process cases and Mediation.
+Sarah prides herself on exceeding client expectations with exceptional and compassionate services.
+She accepts a limited number of cases by referral only so that she can provide clients with the services and support they deserve in their time of need.

 Wright Mediation & Collaborative Law PLLC